• Skip to main content

 • To cook the corn, first cut off and remove the stem and about one-half inch of the bottom of the ears of corn.
 Place them in the microwave and cook on high for three to four minutes.

 • Let the corn cool a bit and, using a potholder or dish towel, hold the ear at the top and squeeze.
 Like magic, the husk and silk will slip right off.
-Then use a sharp knife and cut the kernels off as close as possible to the husk.
+Then use a sharp knife and cut the kernels off as close as possible to the cob.

 • Place the corn kernels in a large bowl.
 Depending on the size of your cherry tomatoes, either slice them in half or in quarters and add to the corn.